 If you’ve been following my blog for a while you will know that I like my dishcloths on the small side.
 If you are the opposite, you can easily make this bigger in a simple multiple as outlined in the pattern.
 Or, make it smaller for a coaster for your desk.
 Or, even larger for a placemat for the kitchen table.
 It’s that easy to make a set for your kitchen.

 And, because it works up so quick and easy, you can make a set for your kitchen as well as to gift to your friends and family.

-Also, I did mine without an edging and it works perfect for a dishcloth.
+Also, I did mine without an edging, which makes it quick and easy to whip up.
 But with a single crochet edging it looks much better.
 I would highly recommend an edging if using this pattern to make a coaster or placemat.

 Yarn: Bernat Handicrafter Cotton (Worsted Weight (#4) – 100% Cotton – 1.75 oz / 50g – 80yds / 73 m – 1 ball)